 There is something about the simplicity of the Dyna family that appeals to me.
 To me, they represent the quintessential Harley with the timeless styling and more on the bike than necessary.

 This particular model was the 2006 35th Anniversary Dyna Super Glide, which just looks super cool.
 This model was styled to resemble the original 1971 Dyna, but even if you didn’t know that the bike looks great.
-Plenty of chrome, bike-specific details and a great retro colour scheme.
-Never thought a white paint job would appeal to me, but it’s amazing what combinations of design can do to change your mind.
+Plenty of chrome, bike-specific details and a grand retro colour scheme.
+Never thought a white paint job would appeal to me, but it’s impressive what combinations of design can do to change your mind.

-35th Anniversary special – Whats new?
+35th Anniversary edition - What’s new?

-Nuts’n’bolts it wasn’t much different than your standard super glide custom, so most of the goodies are cosmetic, but they do make the bike special.
+Nuts’ bolts it wasn’t much different than your standard super glide custom, so most of the goodies are cosmetic, but they do make the bike special.
 An array of badges chrome and the red-white-blue colour scheme pull it together nicely.
 The blacked out frame recedes to make sure the engine stands out nicely.
 A personal choice but I’m not a fan when HD paint the frame bright colours (screaming eagle Dynas or deuces for example).
-A silver powder-coated engine with chrome covers look a cut above the standard and in the long run, probably saves you a few bob at the “mods and upgrades” section of your local HD dealer.
+A silver powder-coated engine with chrome covers look a cut above the standard and in the long run, probably saves you a few bobs at the “mods and upgrades” section of your local HD dealer.

 Harley Dyna Original colours from 1971

 The 35th anni’ Dyna Super Glide was built a year before they started rolling out the 96 cubic inch engine, so it fired up with the trusty 88, which is plenty anyway.
 The Vibration-isolated Twin Cam 88 shakes plenty on idle but smooths right out once you get rolling.
-The idle-shake adds to the character, which I never found annoying and it always let me know I was on an American classic.
+The idle-shake adds to the character, which I never found annoying, and it always let me know I was on an American classic.
 This particular bike had some unbranded free-breathing pipes, which not only breathed but also blew the doors of the garage on start-up.

 Been a while since I’ve been on an obnoxiously loud bike that was fun while it lasted!
 Up front, the standard single disc stopper mounted on a slim spoked wheel looks the part and adds to the relatively nimble handling.
-Up the back a 160mm tire with the same retro-spoke treatment.
-The mid mounted pegs on the Dyna Super Glide give a good riding position unless you’re a rider who prefers the “couch recliner” position.
+Up to the back a 160mm tire with the same retro-spoke treatment.
+The mid-mounted pegs on the Dyna Super Glide give a good riding position unless you’re a rider who prefers the “couch recliner” position.
 I’m 180cm, and it was just right, but I get the feeling tall riders would feel a little cramped on long rides.
 Easy fix though, a set of forward controls would also improve the ground clearance a bit too.

 Rolling off, the Dyna’s weight disappears in a wave of torque and slow speed manoeuvring is simple due to the low centre of gravity like most Harleys.
 Don’t park it on a downward slope front-to-curb because this baby doesn’t have reverse and your perceived coolness will vanish with you desperately trying to heave the Dyna uphill.

-A HOG that like corners
+A HOG that like curves

 My next big surprise was the corners.
 Assuming this beast would be a bit reluctant in the twisties, I wasn’t exactly looking forward to the mountain climb, but boy was I wrong.
-Not to say the Dyna is a Superbike by any means, but keeping things within reason it was a real treat to throw about, and the ground clearance was much better than I expected.
+Not to say the Dyna is a Superbike by any means, but keeping things within reason, it was a real treat to throw about, and the ground clearance was much better than I expected.
 I had a lowered Fatboy on loan once, and I had to give it back after 2o mins because I was afraid there would be nothing left of it when I got back.
 To touch down when you are giving a cruiser a proper flogging is fine, but to be dragging the hard parts on every corner is just stupid.